 That being said, I wanted to share some Pros and Cons of Separating Twins for Preschool that may be helpful as you approach that milestone.

-Pros and Cons of Separating Twins for Preschool
+Pros and Cons of Separating

 I’m kicking off this list with the cons of separating twins for preschool.
 These cons aren’t reasons I wouldn’t separate twins for preschool, rather challenges that have arisen.
 Challenges that are easy to tackle but things I didn’t think about before they happened.